KEDGERS/Draft/AIOps_Planning_Questionnaire.md

         - Time to recovery — partial and full?
         - Time to all-clear and stable?

-  * How would you document postmortem for outages?
+  * Are you documenting postmortems for outages?
   * Do you have well-defined processes for resilency (chaos) engineering?

 ### Capabilities and Time to Value: